khanh-devos/blog_memory/_posts/2025-01-16-Data-Engineer.md

 Some key terms in BigQuery:

+- anomalous (Adj) : deviating from standard. => anomaly (N) : điều bất thường.

 - VM: a virtual machine = a node = like a physcial machine but located online.

 - Cluster: a collection of virtually nodes working together as a single unit.
 Therefore, clusters are used to distribute workloads efficiently and handle large-scale tasks that a single machine cannot handle alone, additionally ensuring tasks continue running even if one node fails.
 It is used for computing, processing, and storage (in some cases).
 Regard storage, a cluster is a collection of databases managed by DBMS (*one DBMS instance controls the cluster*).
-But in BigQuery, it is different, a cluster is not existing *physically or virtually*  instead *clustering*, which is a technique to optimize how data is stored and queried within a **single** table.
+But in BigQuery, its definition is different, a cluster is not existing *physically or virtually*  instead *clustering*, which is a technique to optimize how data is stored and queried within a **single** table.

 - Blob format: refers to "Binary Large OBject" like a binary representation of an object on Cloud.
 It is purely for storage so it is not human-readable.